 For a child in a family of lean means, however, photography was not an easy hobby to pursue, and so it never received much attention from me.
 Developing film, while not expensive individually, was something that would add up quite a bit over time.
 A good SLR camera, like my uncle used, was prohibitively expensive.
 Even more expensive, from a price-per-print standpoint, was the Polaroid camera my grandmother used.

 It was that Polaroid camera that was the first camera I experimented with.
 And since the film was so expensive, I kept every shot.
 From the backlit shot of my Star Wars action figures sitting on the table to the shot where light got in and ruined the entire frame, each one went in the photo album.
-(That latter shot, by the way, I titled “Cream in Coffee.”
+(That latter shot, by the way, I titled “Coffee with Milk in it.”
 Because it was too expensive to throw away but otherwise too useless to keep, it needed an abstract art name.)

 The Polaroid produced instant results.
 But less expensive to operate was the Instamatic camera that I picked up at a garage sale at some point.
 It took 126 film – a square format – and used flash cubes.
 Simple and almost impossible to misuse, it was the point-and-shoot camera of its era.
 I was, however, jealous of classmates that had the Pocket Instamatic cameras; they had a sleeker form factor, a smaller film cartridge (using 110 film), and an electronic, reusable flash.
 Still, my Instamatic camera allowed me to take pictures when we took a trip to New York City, record my cousin’s high school graduation, take pictures at the now-defunct theme park Boardwalk and Baseball, and take general pictures around the house and local environs.